beehive-lab/TornadoVM/docs/source/ide-integration.rst

 2. **Save Actions**
    Install it from:
    https://plugins.jetbrains.com/plugin/7642-save-actions
-   This plugin allows post-save actions (e.g., code formatting on save).
+   This plugin allows post-save actions (e.g. code formatting on save).

    - To enable auto-formatter with save-actions:
      - Go to: **Settings > Other Settings > Save Actions**